astronomer/docs/learn/astro-python-sdk-etl.md

     AIRFLOW__CORE__XCOM_BACKEND='astro.custom_backend.astro_custom_backend.AstroCustomXcomBackend'
     ```

-3. (Optional) Create an [Airflow connection](connections.md) to the database where you want to store the temporary tables created by the Astro SDK.
+3. (Optional) Create an [Apache Airflow® connection](connections.md) to the database where you want to store the temporary tables created by the Astro SDK.
 Set the following environment variables to configure your database as an Astro SDK storage backend.
 If you're using the Astro CLI, add these environment variables to the `.env` file of your Astro project:

     ```text
     AIRFLOW__ASTRO_SDK__XCOM_STORAGE_CONN_ID='<your-database-connection-id>'